-The New England Patriots cut former six-time Pro Bowl receiver Chad Ochocinco Thursday.
+The New England Patriots cut six-time Pro Bowl receiver Chad Ochocinco Thursday.
 Along with Anthony Gonzalez, Ochocinco was the second receiver cut before training camp who had a shot to make the team.

 This reshuffles a crowded field of receivers for the reigning AFC champs.
 Let's take a look at the updated roster at the position: